 Thanks to his decades of experience straddling the lines between science, art and business, he’s basically written a loose blueprint for running any kind of creative enterprise.

-Reading Ed Catmull’s book was not only affirming for us as group of creative individuals, but also challenging in all the right ways.
+Reading Ed Catmull’s book was not only affirming for us as a group of creative individuals, but also challenging in all the right ways.

 Here are some of the most helpful lessons we took from Creativity, Inc. — ones we hope will benefit your agency as much as they have ours.